Automattic/Edit-Flow/readme.txt

 == Changelog ==

 = 0.7.3 (Jul.
 3, 2012) =
-* Bug fix: Support PHP 5.2.x by removing the anonymous function we mistakenly added
+* Bug fix: Support PHP 5.2.x by removing the anonymous functions we mistakenly added
+* Bug fix: Only update user's Story Budget saved filters when the Story Budget is being viewed, to avoid other views setting the filter values

 = 0.7.2 (Jul.
 3, 2012) =
 * Users without the 'publish_posts' capability can now use and change custom statuses.
 Props [Daniel Chesterton](https://github.com/dchesterton)